cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 - When the BYPASS bitfield is '1' then output clock is driven by the ref_clk_i clock.
 - When the BYPASS bitfield is '0' then output clock is driven by the clock received from the divider.

+Operational Flow
+^^^^^^^^^^^^^^^^
+- APB PLL module's main objective is to generate output clock signal based on the ref_clk_i provided.
+- APB PLL has various submodules/components like PLL TOP, cascaded divider and mux for peripheral clock, cascaded divider and mux for soc clock, cascaded divider and mux for eFPGA clock.
+- FW performs Initialization and drives various configuration CSR.

 System Architecture:
 --------------------